Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_multinode_ux.md

 ---
-title: "Upgrade a Transfer CFT multi- node installation"
+title: "Upgrade a Transfer CFT multi-node installation"
-linkTitle: "Upgrade a multi- node installation"
+linkTitle: "Upgrade a multi-node installation"
 weight: 170
---- This section describes how to upgrade from a Transfer CFT 3.1.3, 3.2.x, 3.3.2, or 3.4 multi- node, multihost installation to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.
+---This section describes how to upgrade from a Transfer CFT 3.1.3, 3.2.x, 3.3.2, or 3.4 multi-node, multihost installation to Transfer CFT {{< TransferCFT/axwayvariablesReleaseNumber  >}}.

 As of {{< TransferCFT/axwayvariablesComponentLongName  >}} 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.